 Kitra Cahana was born in 1987.
 Her artistic medium consists of: photography, text and video.
 She works as a freelance documentary photographer and videographer.

 Born in Miami, but raised in Canada and Sweden, Kitra earned her B.A. in philosophy from McGill University and her M.A. in Visual and Media anthropology from the Freie Universitat in Berlin.

-As a documentary photographer, Kitra embeds herself in communities, often for months at a time, in order to learn the language of her subjects.
+As a documentary photographer, Kitra embeds herself in communities, often for months at a time.
 She has chronicled the daily lives of teens at a Texas high school, told the story of a Venezuelan cult, followed a group of nomadic youth across the United States.
 She is a contributing photographer to National Geographic Magazine.

 As a fine art photographer and video artist, Kitra focuses on the less explicable, often pushing the possibilities of the photographic medium.
 Her work in this genre deals with themes of the body and spirituality, a topic she took on following her father, Rabbi Ronnie Cahana‘s stroke, which led him to become a quadriplegic.
 She is also influenced by her grandmother Alice Lok Cahana‘s mixed media abstract paintings.

 Kitra is the recipient of numerous grants and awards, including a 2014 TED Fellowship, a 2014-2015 artist residency at Prim Centre, the 2013 International Center of Photography’s Infinity Award, First prize for the 2010 World Press Photo, a scholarship at FABRICA in Italy, the Thomas Morgan internship at the New York Times, a Canada Council Grant for the Visual Arts and more.